-Professor Chris Harrop, OBE and Chairman of Made in Britian, explores the feasibility of mitigating global temperature rises within the manufacturing industry, and the important role that manufacturers must play in a world increasingly focussed on sustainability and social responsibility.
+Professor Chris Harrop, OBE and Chairman of Made in Britain, explores the feasibility of mitigating global temperature rises within the manufacturing industry, and the important role that manufacturers must play in a world increasingly focused on sustainability and social responsibility.

 INTRODUCTION